Shalva Natelashvili: Political career

 Natelashvili started his political career in 1992 when he won election to the Parliament of Georgia and became a majoritarian MP for the Dusheti region.
 He was then elected Head of Committee for Legal Affairs and chaired the Parliamentary Committee for First Constitution of Georgia.
 He is an author of the laws about citizenship, gun laws, the legal status of people without citizenship, parliamentary commissions and committees, parliamentary factions and political parties, the legal status of foreign citizens, and immigration and migration.
 Natelashvili also led the procedures to ensure that Georgia was integrated with international treaties of human rights.

 In 1995, Natelashvili established the Georgian Labour Party (GLP).
-It won a series of court trials, which resulted in things such as free secondary school nationwide and the reduction of electricity tariff for three years.
-GLP has never joined any other political blocs or alliances and always ran for parliament independently.
+It won a series of court trials, which led to changes such as free secondary school nationwide and the reduction of electricity tariff for three years.
+The GLP has never joined any other political blocs or alliances and has always ran for parliament independently.
 Natelashvili won reelection in 1995 in the first round of the elections in the Dusheti single-member constituency.
 He was a member of parliamentary bureau and collegium, chairman of the Elector's faction and Labour Party's faction in parliament.
 He also served as the co-chair of the parliamentary coalition United Georgia.

 In 1999, the GLP garnered 7.02 percent of the votes in the parliamentary elections.
 Natelashvili alleged that the elections were rigged by the ruling Union of Citizens of Georgia.
 The GLP performed particularly strongly in the 1998 and 2002 local elections.
 In 1998, the GLP received 9% of the votes nationwide and finished on 3rd place.
 In capital Tbilisi, the GLP received 18%, ending up on second place.
 The party managed to make its member Lado Kakhadze be elected on the post of the chairman of Tbilisi City Assembly.
 However, Kakhadze was soon co-opted by the ruling Union of Citizens and he left the Labour Party.

-The biggest success of the Labour Party came in the 2002 Tbilisi City Assembly election, in which the GLP secured a victory, finishing on the first place with 25.5% of the vote.
+The biggest success of the GLP came in the 2002 Tbilisi City Assembly election, in which the GLP secured a victory, finishing on the first place with 25.5% of the vote.
 According to observers, the Labor Party was seen as the protest vote, with Natelashvili attacking all facets of the political elite, both the government and other oppositionists, and being perceived as unfairly excluded by the government from the Parliament during the 1999 Georgian parliamentary election.
 Despite securing victory, the GLP still did not have enough seats to elect a chairman independently, without the support of other parties.